bpbradley/locket/README.md

 ## Installation

-You can configure the plugin using environment variables or, **recommended**, by mounting a configuration directory.
-The full configuration reference is available at [docs/volume.md](./docs/volume.md).
-Note that these configurations can be placed in the global plugin config, or they can be overridden on a per-volume basis using `driver_opts`.

-### File-Based Configuration

-This method is more secure as it prevents tokens from appearing in `docker plugin inspect`.
-It also allows you to much more easily rotate credentials without needing to restart the plugin, by simply updating the token file on the host.

 1.  **Prepare Host Directory**
-    Create a directory on your host (e.g., `/etc/locket`) to hold your configuration and secret tokens.
+    Create a directory on your host (e.g., `/etc/locket`) to hold configuration and persistent state.
+This directory will be mounted into the plugin container.

     ```bash
+    sudo mkdir -p /etc/locket
+    ```

+2.  **Optional: Create a default configuration**
+    The plugin can be configured with defaults via config file loaded from `/etc/locket/locket.toml`.
+When configuring paths in this file, remember they are relative to the *plugin's* view of the mount, so place referenced files in `/etc/locket`.

+    ```bash
     sudo mkdir -p /etc/locket/tokens
     echo "your-bws-token" | sudo tee /etc/locket/tokens/bws
     sudo chmod 600 /etc/locket/tokens/bws
     ```

-2.  **Create locket.toml**
-    Create `/etc/locket/locket.toml`.
-When configuring paths in this file, remember they are relative to the *plugin's* view of the mount, which is `/etc/locket`.
+    `/etc/locket/locket.toml` sample.
+The full configuration reference is available at [docs/volume.md](./docs/volume.md).
+Note that these configurations can be placed here in the global plugin config, but they can be overridden on a per-volume basis using `driver_opts`.
+A configuration file is not strictly necessary at all if you prefer to configure everything via `driver_opts` when creating volumes, but it can be convenient to set global defaults for your providers here.

     ```toml
     [volume]
     # Select the default provider.
 This can be overridden per volume using driver_opts.